itplr-kosit/xrechnung-visualization/doc/development.md

 * Are all issues scheduled for the release solved?
 * Is everything merged to master branch?
 * Make sure that CHANGELOG.md is up to date
+* Make sure all external contributors are mentioned

 ### Prepare